MinghuiNie/PointNorm-Net/README.md

 To test PointNorm-Net on your own data.
 Run the `test_n_est.py`.
 It allows you to specify the input file path (`.xyz` file), output path for the estimated normals.

-##### 3.Reproduce the results in the paper:
-Download the PCPNet data from this [link](http://geometry.cs.ucl.ac.uk/projects/2018/pcpnet/pclouds.zip) and place it in  `./data/pcpnet/` directory.

-To test the model and output all normal estimations for the dataset run `test_n_est.py`.
-This will export the normal estimations for each file in the provided file list as a `.normals` file.

-To evaluate the results and output a report run `evaluate.py`

 ##### 4.Train your own model:
 To train a model run `train_n_est.py`.

 To test run `test_n_esy.py`.
+Note that the pre-trained model should be replaced with the user-trained model.

 To evaluate run `evaluate.py`.

-#### PointNorm
+### PointNorm
-PointNorm adopts the traditional optimization method, uses the Adam optimizer, does not use the deep neural network training, and is the original traditional unsupervised method.
+PointNorm adopts the traditional optimization method, uses the Adam optimizer, does not use the deep neural network training, and is the original traditional self-supervised method.
+To put it crudely (though not quite correctly), PointNorm is just a network-less version of PointNorm-Net.

 The code was tested with Python 3.7.3, torch 1.4.0, torchvision 0.5.0, CUDA 10.1.243, and cuDNN 7605 on Ubuntu 18.04.

-PointNorm is just a network-less version of PointNorm-Net.

-#### Visualization
-Click on the link for details on [how to visialize normal vectors on 3D point clouds](http://www.itzikbs.com/how-to-visualize-normal-vectors-on-3d-point-clouds).

-For a quick visualization of a single 3D point cloud with the normal vector overlay run the `visualize_normals.m` script provided MATLAB code in `./MATLAB`.

-For visualizing all of the PCPNet dataset results and exporting images use `export_visualizations.m`.

 ### Citation